Fernando-A-Rocha/mta-modloader-reborn/README.md

 - `bool setModForModel(number model, table mod)`

+Defines a mod for a specific model ID that all players will automatically load.

 See [map_fixes/server.lua](/[implementations]/map_fixes/server.lua) for example usage.

 - `bool removeModForModel(number model)`

+Removes a mod for a specific model ID, unloading it for all players.

 See [map_fixes/server.lua](/[implementations]/map_fixes/server.lua) for example usage.